-First, a phobia usually involves having a fear of spiders, dogs, fire, open or closed spaces, heights, animals, blood, or something else.
-Often, people are affected only when faced with their specific phobia; yet, they can generally switch off when their fear is out of sight.
+A phobia usually involves having a fear of spiders, dogs, fire, open or closed spaces, heights, animals, blood, or something else.
+Often, people are affected when faced with their phobia; yet, they can generally switch off when their fear is out of sight.
 In obsessive-compulsive disorder (OCD), however, people suffer from obsessions that include, among others, a fear of germs, non-contact contamination, and a fear of harm to oneself or someone else.
 Unlike people who usually only react when their phobia is visible, those who have obsessions are pestered with intrusive thoughts and, therefore, tend to be affected most of the time.

 A specific phobia is persistent and intense.
 There is a compelling need to flee or avoid the feared object, substance or situation.
 These are factors that are determined before the symptoms are classified as a phobia.
-Also, confirming that the person’s fear is seen as irrational and not reasonable in the given situation.
+Another factor is confirming that the person’s fear is seen as irrational and not reasonable in the given situation.

 In comparison, people who have obsessions are usually never free from their fears, even though these don’t legitimately exist.
 For example, having a fear of harm coming to a loved one if certain items are not symmetrical, is an obsession.
 Subsequently, the corresponding ritual to “prevent” harm is to align the objects repeatedly.
 It’s these rituals that strengthen the obsession.